arlac77/url-resolver-fs/README.md

 ### provideCredentials

-Called when authorization is required for a given realm Calls provideCredentials() on the context
+Called when authorization is required for a given realm Tries provideCredentials() on the options object first and then calls provideCredentials() on the context.

 #### Parameters